 As an actor Stephan continues to perform his critically-acclaimed, award-winning, one-man show CRY HAVOC off-Broadway, nationally and internationally.
 His most recent off-Broadway productions for Bedlam were The Seagull, Sense & Sensibility, Hamlet and Saint Joan.
 His favorite Shakespeare roles performed include: Richard III, Richard III; Pericles, Pericles; Petruchio, Taming of the Shrew; Antony, Antony & Cleopatra; Cassio, Iago, Othello; Leontes, Polixenes, The Winter’s Tale; Antonio, Measure for Measure; Cassius, Julius Caesar; Mercutio, Paris, Friar Lawrence, Romeo & Juliet; Andrew Aguecheek, Orsino, Twelfth Night.
 His favorite Shakespeare plays he has directed are: Twelfth Night, Macbeth, Coriolanus, A Midsummer Night’s Dream, Othello, King Lear, Much Ado About Nothing, and an all-female production of Henry V.

-Performing to open for the Sunday, October 1st performance of Outside Paducah: The Wars At Home and featured in a post-show discussion with J.A.
+Featured Veteran Artist with Robert Stuart performing before the October 1st performance of Outside Paducah: The Wars At Home and featured in a post-show discussion with J.A.
 Moad II about veterans and the arts as part of the Veteran Voices 2017 Series.